 - Burned-out on freelancing in general

 Compare that with the higher levels of consulting, where your contributions have able major impact on how much money your client makes.
 Especially if your fee is a rounding error in relation to the value of the project.
 Working on a merger?
 Creating someone’s growth strategy?
 Setting up their pricing program?
 These are worth millions to a qualified buyer.
 You rarely get jerked around in that world.
+That’s the upside of being an experienced freelancer working with high value or long term clients.

 I suspect part of the formula for success here is knowing how to play the right game, focusing your efforts on skills that are critical to the buyer’s success rather than a lowest cost task to be outsourced.
 Being willing to invest the time required to level up on the platform.
 And using this to command higher rates and respect.